How to get your money fast

 Funds will be available based on the status of the eBay account from which an item is sold.
-All new accounts, even those created by established sellers, are subject to this action.
+All new accounts, even those created by established sellers, are subject to funds availability.

-If your buyer pre-pays for the item with PayPal and uses local pick-up for an item purchased on eBay.com or eBay.ca (either the English or French language version, but not using eBay's Classified Ad format), your funds will be available 21 days after the buyer pays.
+If your buyer pre-pays for the item with PayPal and uses local pick-up for an item purchased on eBay.com, your funds will be available 21 days after the buyer pays.